BerkePalamutcu/Fashion-Portfolio-Project/README.md

 ## TODO
 - [x] Stripe realtime payment integration.
-- [ ] Some loading spinners can be added for better userexperience while loading homepage or other pages.
+- [ ] Some loading spinners can be added for better user experience while loading homepage or other pages.
 - [ ] Make it mobile and tablet responsive.
 - [ ] User Bag data can be sent to user's own UID data on firebase firestore.
 - [ ] More form validations can be applied as user enters email and password instead of alerting the page